chapel-lang/chapel/CONTRIBUTING.md

 As an open-source project, Chapel welcomes source contributions from the community.
 Contributors are asked to sign a contributor agreement in order to help us maintain Chapel's license terms.
-The contributor's agreement can be found at [doc/developer/contributorsAgreements/][0].
+The contributor's agreement can be found in [doc/developer/contributorsAgreements/][0].

 For more detailed instructions on committing code to Chapel, please refer to [ContributorInfo.txt][1].
 The high level steps are: